ErfanRzt/ErfanRzt/README.md

 - 👋 Hi, I’m @ErfanRzt
 - 👀 I’m interested in Robotics; Vision and Control.
-I am also thrilled about literature and musics.
+I am also thrilled about Literature and Music.
-- 🌱 I’m currently learning Machine Learning and Embedded Systems.
+- 🌱 I’m currently learning Machine Learning and ROS programming.
-- 💞️ I’m looking to collaborate on self-aware machines like autonomous cars.
+- 💞️ I’m looking to collaborate on AGVs and AMRs.
-- 📫 How to reach me: erfrzt@gmail.com
+- 📫 How to reach me: linkedin.com/in/erfan-riazati

 <!---
 ErfanRzt/ErfanRzt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.